cg-tuwien/AgroEcoSim/README.md

 * `Ra` is the number of rays (samples) per pixel (default=128, optional)

 ## Input scene data format
 The renderer will receive the scene data in binary form as a set of triangle meshes.
-A primitive-based alternative format is planned as well.
+There are two variants a triangle-based and a primitive-based.
+Both contain a section with sensors that measure irradiance and a section with obstacles that only block and reflect light, but do not measure it.

+Plants correspond to entities.
+Their surfaces are typically light-sensitive plant organs like leafs.
+Each sensor surface must be associated with a sensor that measures the irradiance exposure (summed all over the surface) in W/m².

+### Triangle Mesh Binary Serialization
 ```
-#Triangle Mesh Binary Serialization
+uint8 version = 1
-#INDEXED DATA
+#INDEXED DATA FOR OBSTACLES
 uint32 entitiesCount
 foreach ENTITY
 	uint32 surfacesCount
+	foreach SURFACE
+		uint8 trianglesCount
+		foreach TRIANGLE
+			uint32 index0
+			uint32 index1
+			uint32 index2
+#INDEXED DATA FOR SENSORS
+uint32 entitiesCount
+foreach ENTITY
+    uint32 surfacesCount
-    foreach SURFACE (for now, each surface is an irradiancemeter)
+    foreach SURFACE
         uint8 trianglesCount
         foreach TRIANGLE
             uint32 index0